jeebuscrossaint/gentec-camera/README.md

 NOTE for some reason on my goofy laptop i gotta enter powershell then run cmd then run pwsh then run conda activate gentec-camera i love conda please numpy just update to python 3.14 already bro its been a month

+note please do run this twin
+unblock-File -Path ".\Example_Beamage_SDK_CSharp_V1.02.02\3.
+DLL File\BeamageSDK.dll"

+the above freaky powershell command simply lets windows run the code with teh dll since by the default windows doesnt let you just mess around with remotely downloaded dlls

+(can a man just use shared objects?)